mannverma13/aws-bootcamp-cruddur-2023/journal/week1.md

 # Docker containers

 This week we learnt about dockers .
-I learned the processs of creatibg contaners How they are helpfull in the devlopment process ,This conecept is new for me and enjoyded it.
-Overall thi week lerning is great , looking forward to migrate all these to cloude services. like ECR.
+I learned the processs of creating contaners How they are helpful in the devlopment process ,This conecept is new for me and enjoyed it.
+Overall thi week learning is great , looking forward to migrate all these to cloude services. like ECR.

 ## Backend Docker file